This is the Airbnb pitch deck to raise their $600k seed round.

 I love how they start with how expensive hotels are.
 I hate having to rely on hotels.
 I couldn’t be nomadic without Airbnb!
 This is a pain point I relate to as an investor and a person.

-The ‘disconnected from culture stuff’ is hippy dippy stuff I don’t care about.
+The ‘disconnected from culture stuff’ is hippy-dippy stuff I don’t care about.
 It’s like saying you are going to be a B-corp and give profit away to charity.
 Investors only care if that leads to greater profitability not less (and a fuzzy feeling).
 It’s not a terrible point though.

 The ending point on booking with a local immediately leads me to guess what their business model is.
 The ‘no easy way exists’ is a bold statement though.
 Never tell investors you don’t have competition!
 In this case the idea is so nuts it’s actually core to the investment thesis.

 I like how few words they use.
 It’s to the point.
-There is a great use of space (seriosuly, more white space will suddenly 10x the appearance of any deck you do! ess is so much more).
+There is a great use of space (seriously, more white space will suddenly 10x the appearance of any deck you do! ess is so much more).

 I’m not sure if ‘web platform’ should be bolded, but that could be time relevant.
 The world today is different.
-Could write ‘two sided marketplace’ instead.
+Could write ‘two-sided marketplace’ instead.
 But doesn’t matter.

 ‘Space’ could be better termed.
 Bedrooms might be more apt.

 One thing to note is the ‘rule of three’ is applied throughout the deck.
 You can always bucket things into 3.
 People like three.
-I learnt this from an MD when I was in M&A.
+I learned this from an MD when I was in M&A.

 There are 3 problems and 3 solutions.
 It’s clean and memorable.

 The font sizing is also apt.
 SAVE MONEY is the third thing you see, then MAKE MONEY and SHARE CULTURE.
-Your eyes are then drawn to the subpoints ‘when travelling’ etc. This is a great example of eye path control.
-Understand how the psychology works and how eyes dart across a slide.
+Your eyes are then drawn to the subpoints ‘when traveling’ etc. This is a great example of eye path control.
+Understand how psychology works and how eyes dart across a slide.
 Lead investors to how they consume your content.
 It’s a micro-narrative on each slide.